PaloAltoNetworks/pan.dev/products/expedition/docs/expedition_workflow_bulkchange.md

 ### Step 8.
 Create a filter for all allowed security rules

 In this step, we will create a filter for all security rules that have action "allowed" .
 Please refer to the [Expedition-API Filters ](expedition_workflow_filters.md) section for details on filters.
-In this specific exmaple, we are sending the request body contains below data, In the json response, you will get a filter_id , this filter_id will be used in the subsequent steps.
+In this specific example, we are sending the request body contains below data, In the json response, you will get a filter_id , this filter_id will be used in the subsequent steps.

 ```json
 data = {